ansible/ansible/rst/faq.rst

 open source community -- the code is kept simple so it is easy for anyone to submit a patch or module.

-Just like with puppet, some users may wish to use Ansible to trigger chef-solo to avoid using the server, after checking out some chef content using Ansible's git support.

 Ansible does support gathering variables from 'ohai', if installed.
+As of release 0.3, Ansible will also have it's own facts system so you will not need to use ohai or facter (or have a dependency on Ruby).

 vs Capistrano/Fabric?
 +++++++++++++++++++++